Miami vs. Florida State NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Hurricanes have been favored by 2.5 points or more five times this season and covered the spread in one of them.

-- Miami is 4-2 against the spread and 4-2 overall in games when it puts up more than 27.0 points.
+- Miami is 4-2 against the spread and 4-2 overall in games when it scores more than 27.0 points.

 - Find the latest spread and moneyline odds for Miami at SISportsbook.